The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 Some owners opt to brush their Aussies once a day.
 Giving them a quick once-over with a pin or slicker brush to ensure their coats are tangle free.

 They may help to get rid of loose hairs that would normally end up on furniture and clothing.

 Others feel that their Aussies only need to be brushed once a week.

-The amount of brushing you will give your Aussie depends on his coat, how often he sheds, and shedding season during the spring and fall.
+The amount of brushing you will give your Aussie depends on a few things.
+These include his coat, how often he sheds, and shedding season during the spring and fall.

-During shedding season, your Aussie sheds heavier than usual and requires more regular brushing to keep all that dead hair under control.
+During shedding season, your Aussie sheds heavier than usual.
+He requires more regular brushing to keep all that dead hair under control.